modelscope/modelscope-agent/docs/source_en/use_cases/application.md

 ```

-With embedding and splited sentences, we can use `FAISS` to build index for further retrieval.
+With embedding and splitting sentences, we can use `FAISS` to build index for further retrieval.

 ```Python
 filepaths = ['tmp/ms.txt', 'tmp/china.txt', 'tmp/xiyouji.txt']